Chris Welch (politician): First term (2021–2023)

 In Welch's first term as House Speaker, the General Assembly passed an assault weapons ban, the Climate and Equitable Jobs Act, the Safe-T Act, and new district maps to reflect the 2020 census data.

 In the 2022 elections, Democrats expanded their supermajority in the House to 78 seats.
 Welch said that the Supreme Court's decision in Dobbs eliminating nationwide protection for abortion was a major factor in House Democrats' electoral success.

 According to the Chicago Tribune, Welch has "received mostly good reviews" from his caucus as speaker for "diversity in assigning tasks to and bringing in more people in bill negotiations."

 Second term (2023–)

 The House reelected Welch speaker on January 11, 2023.

 Two days later, he announced Robyn Gabel would be Majority Leader, replacing Greg Harris, who retired.

 Welch supported a bill that bans assault weapons in 2023.

 Personal life

 Welch grew up with two brothers and three cousins, the children of his aunt who was murdered in Chicago.
 He has said that during his childhood, his mother worked as a nurse and his father was a union factory worker who worked two jobs a day.

 Welch is married to attorney ShawnTe Raines-Welch and has two children.
-Raines-Welch wife spent a decade working as a municipal attorney in several south suburban communities.
+She spent a decade working as a municipal attorney in several south suburban communities.
 In 2022, she won the Democratic nomination to be a Cook County judge.